MartinKabierski/privacy-aware-ppinot/README.md

 ## Installation
-Clone the repository and resolve the depencies defined in the pom.xml.
+Clone the repository and resolve the depencies defined in pom.xml.
 After all these dependencies have been resolved you are ready to go.

 ## Usage
 The general methodology for defining and evaluating PPIs remains the same as for the original PPINOT packages, so please have a look at those first.
-Furterhmore, the file "CalcPPI.java", that contains the definition and evaluation procedures for multiple privacy-aware PPIs on the basis of the publicly available "Sepsis Cases"-Log file, should give guidance on how to use the newly introduced privacy-protected PPINOT-measures.
+Furthermore, the file "CalcPPI.java", that contains the definition and evaluation procedures for multiple privacy-aware PPIs on the basis of the publicly available "Sepsis Cases"-Log file, should give guidance on how to use add privacy-protection to the definition of PPIs.

 ## Evaluation Results
-The result files, figures and scripts used for the creation of those figures, used used thrpughout the paper, can be found in the directory "evaluation".
+The result files, figures and scripts used for the creation of those figures, as used throughout the paper, are in the directory "evaluation".

 ## Contact
-martin.bauer@hu-berlin.de
+martin.kabierski@hu-berlin.de

 ### License
 We provide our code, under the MIT license.